vegardege/pvstream/README.md

 > [!CAUTION]
 > The `_url` functions will stream the file directly from Wikimedia's servers.
 > Please be kind to the servers and cache if you plan to read the same file
 > more than once.
-Consider using a mirror closer to you by.
+Consider using a mirror closer to you.
 You can find
 > mirrors listed on [wikimedia.org](https://dumps.wikimedia.org/mirrors.html).

 They all accept similar filters.
 In python, `Regex` is a `str`, `Vec` is a `list`, `u32` is an `int`: